ApprenticeAI/frapy/docs/topics/stats.rst

     nothing).
 This stats collector can be set via the :setting:`STATS_CLASS` setting, to disable stats collect in order to improve performance.
-However, the performance penalty of stats collection is usually marginal compared to other Scrapy workload like parsing pages.
+However, the performance penalty of stats collection is usually marginal compared to other Frapy workload like parsing pages.